 - Contact me via email: email@example.com

-- A 25% deposit is required with the balance due upon your approval of the final portrait.
+- If photo(s) are acceptable, then a 25% deposit is required to initiate the portrait with the balance due upon your approval of the final portrait.

 All portraits are drawn on 100% cotton water-color or drawing paper – No Acceptions.
-I believe that a portrait commissioned should last well beyond the lifetime of the person whose image will be rendered.
+I believe that a portrait commission should last well beyond the lifetime of the person whose image will be rendered.
 In fact, a portrait drawn on archival paper (100% cotton) can last centuries, thus preserving the loved ones image for generations to come.